predicted-response-decoding/individual-difference-analysis/README.md

-# Analysis for individual differences in mental information decoded from predicted voxel response
+# Analysis for individual differences in mental information decoded from predicted voxel responses

 This program show individual-difference reflection (IDR) of predictted-response decoding for measured-response decoding.